How to fix USB flash drive showing up in Disk Utility but not in Finder?

 iBoysoft Mac Data Recovery can help you recover lost data from USB flash drives that is not showing up in Finder on macOS Mojave 10.14/High Sierra 10.13/Sierra 10.12/10.11/10.10/10.9/10.8/10.7.

-Besides, this program can also recover data from unmounted, unreadable, formatted, corrupted, inaccessible USB flash drives, internal hard drives, external hard drives, SD cards, memory cards, CF cards, etc. It supports data recovery from more than 500+ file formats including photos, documents, videos, audios, and emails.
+Besides, this program can also recover data from USB flash drives, no matter how you lose data, such as unmounted, unreadable, formatted, corrupted, inaccessible issues.
+Moreover, it also works on internal hard drives, external hard drives, SD cards, memory cards, CF cards, etc. It supports data recovery from more than 500+ file formats including photos, documents, videos, audios, and emails.

 Follow the guidance below to recover data from USB flash drive that is not showing up in Finder: